MystenLabs/walrus-docs/README.md

 # The Walrus decentralized blob storage system

+> [!NOTE]
+> The Walrus codebase is now public at <https://github.com/MystenLabs/walrus>, and the documentation
+> has been moved there.
+Please report any issues and make contributions in that repository.

 Welcome to the GitHub repository for Walrus, a decentralized storage and availability protocol designed specifically for large binary files, or "blobs".
 Walrus focuses on providing a robust solution for storing unstructured content on decentralized storage nodes while ensuring high